 It is the school district's belief that assessment of young children is on-going and should be purposeful, developmentally appropriate, and take place in the natural setting by familiar adults.
+Screenings will be administered to better understand if more in depth testing should be done.
+If so, diagnostic assessments will be done by those educators trained in the assessment to determine more specific needs/details of a child.
 The results will be used for planning experiences for the children and to guide instruction.
 A family's culture and a child's experiences outside the school setting are recognized as being an important piece of the child's growth and development.
-All assessment results will be kept confidential and formal assessment results will be placed in each child's file, and stored in a secure the school setting cabinet.
+All assessment results will be kept confidential and formal assessment results will be placed in each child's file, and stored in a secure filing cabinet